 Each case is different.
 But generally, you have to have several things: you have to have lived together for several years.
 Less than 2-3 years, and the courts will probably find you don’t have a meretricious relationship.
 You have to have acted like a married couple: you have to have joint accounts, etc.

 - There is no way to get attorney fees from the other side.
-If you are the lower income earner, and you file a case, you will have to pay your own attorney fees.
+You will have to pay your own attorney fees.

 - There is no spousal support.
 The only thing a court will do is divide the assets and liabilities.